High School "Beat the Heat" League

 An example works like this:

-Your opponent tells us their vehicle will run 10.85 seconds in a 1/4 mile.
+Your opponent tells us their vehicle will run 12.85 seconds in a 1/4 mile.
 Their dial in is then 12.85 seconds.
 The difference in these example dial-ins is 1.37 seconds.

 Since you said you are 1.37 seconds faster than your opponent, your opponent gets a 1.37 second head start.
 The head start is the difference between both racer's dial ins.
 Their side of the tree will start the countdown & green light before your side does.
 Your goal is to then catch your opponent to the finish line.
 If your opponent dials-in faster than you, then you get the head start.
 If both racers have an identical dial-in, then you both get the green light at the same time (referred to us "heads-up.")

-The loser of a bracket race is eliminated from the competition.
-The winner goes on to the next round, and will compete against someone else who won in the previous round as well.
-These rounds of eliminations keep happening until there is one person left, and if you are the last person standing, you win the glory and the prize!
+The racer who loses is eliminated from the group of contenders.
+The winner goes on to the next round of competition, and will compete against someone else who won in the previous round as well.
+These rounds of eliminations keep happening until there is one person left, and if you are the last person standing, you win the glory and the trophy!